 This course, taken in the second quarter of the Practice Court Program, is a continuation of Practice Court 1 and 2.
-It focuses upon the right to jury trial, jury selection, trial procedure, the charge, deliberations, the verdict, the judgment and post-trial motions.
-Students continue with advocacy exercises, including additional mini-trials.
-The capstone of the Practice Court program is the trial of the "Big Trial," a case they began in Practice Court 1.
-In this course, students go through the jury selection process on their "Big Trial" case, and then proceed to try the case to a jury.
+It focuses upon bench and jury trials, jury selection, trial procedure, the charge, deliberations, the verdict, the judgment and post-trial motions.
+Students continue with advocacy exercises, including summary judgment hearings and jury selection.
+The culmination of the Practice Court Program is the "Big Trial."
+Students are assigned to represent a party, given a skeleton case packet from which they must plead, discover (including written, oral and expert discovery) and ultimately try their case to a real jury.
+Prior to the day of trial, students conduct jury selection using their "Big Trial" case facts.
+Students are encouraged to use trial technology for more effective courtroom presentation.
 Finally, they engage in post-trial motion practice to secure rendition of a judgment.
+Students should plan to be available to participate in the lab at 1:20 p.m. onward each week day while they are in Practice Court 3.
+Exercises at times last into the evening.